Why the buck stops with you: dispelling myths about digital accessibility and e-commerce providers

 It’s estimated that one in four US adults are living with a disability[1] a figure that’s rising due to an aging population and a global increase in chronic health conditions[2].
 As a result, if your company uses a platform like Shopify to provide an e-commerce store, it’s likely that a significant proportion of the visitors to your store will have a disability.

 To convert these visitors into loyal customers, you need to make sure your website is accessible.
-Just as you might install wheelchair ramps to make a bricks-and-mortar store physically accessible, you need to make sure your Shopify site is easy for people living with low or no vision, hearing difficulties or other physical or cognitive disabilities to navigate when they rely on a variety of assistive technologies such as a screen reader or switch device.
+Just as you might install wheelchair ramps to make a bricks-and-mortar store physically accessible, you need to make sure your Shopify store is ADA compliant and is easy for people living with low or no vision, hearing difficulties or other physical or cognitive disabilities to navigate when they rely on a variety of assistive technologies such as a screen reader or switch device.

 Crucially, digital accessibility is now enshrined in the law too, under Title III of the Americans with Disabilities Act (ADA).
 Failure to comply leaves you open to litigation, with the number of website accessibility lawsuits filed in federal courts more than doubling from 815 in 2017 to 2,446 in 2019[3].